therror/therror-connect/README.md

 Logs all errors (by default) and replies with an error payload with only the error relevant information.
 Currently supports [content negotiation](https://en.wikipedia.org/wiki/Content_negotiation) for `text/plain` and `application/json`.

-This middleware can behaves differently while in `development` or `production` (default), hiding error internal details (such stack traces) will not be revealed, while in development that useful info is **appended** to the production response payload.

 It's written in ES6, for node >= 4

 [![npm version](https://badge.fury.io/js/therror-connect.svg)](http://badge.fury.io/js/therror-connect)